Here's how to prepare for results day if you have conditional offers.

 If your offers are conditional on either SQA or A level results, it's now that you see if your exam results are high enough for the university/college to confirm your place on their course.

-It can be a stressful day, so check you're up to speed with how it works.
+It can be a stressful day, so check you know how it works.

 Have everything ready